 Passing through Logatec my friend's daughter took me to their house and offered me a nice ice cream and cake.
 Igor, my friend, I met him two years ago when I was asking about the route.
 Tonight I arrived in Vrhnika and tomorrow if all goes well I will arrive in Ljubljana.

 I arrived too late in Postojna and settled for a kiosk to eat but in the end the sandwich was too big, I couldn't finish it.
-Everyone is very nice but so far in Slovenia I haven't found anyone to put me up for the night, I'm looking for cheap accommodations if possible....
+Everyone is very nice but so far I haven't found anyone in Slovenia to put me up for the night, I'm looking for cheap accommodations if possible....

 I arrived in Slovenia on the day of the May Day holiday and my phone stopped working, once I reached Sesana, everything being closed, I looked out at a bar the "Apericaffè" where I found the owner, very kind, who helped me with the phone and also offered me lunch.
 We shared our stories and I must say that despite the initial difficulties I had a pleasant day.